 While several inpatient and residential treatment centers incorporate the use of animal-assisted therapy, many with horses and some with dogs, Children's National is pioneering the use of pet therapy in outpatient psychotherapy for adolescents with eating disorders.

 Please Note: Therapeutic Pups does not offer therapy dog training or certification.

 For more information about Therapeutic Pups, contact Darlene M. Atkins, Ph.D., at email@example.com or 202-476-2164.

-Our current therapeutic pup is Murphy, a one and a half-year-old Bichon Frise.
+Our current therapeutic pup is Murphy, a 9-year-old Bichon Frise.
 He has received extensive training and has achieved his Canine Good Citizen award through the American Kennel Club.

 Children's National offers helpful resources about animal-assisted therapy.

 Read stories from patients, families and clinicians about Therapeutic Pups.

 Find answers to frequently asked questions asked about the Therapeutic Pups program.